Home » Symptoms » Dog Symptoms A-Z » Cold Skin

 - Pale or bluish mucous membranes: This can be a sign of insufficient oxygen supply to the tissue, often associated with circulatory problems.

 - Rapid or shallow breathing: These breathing patterns can indicate stressStress refers to the state of an organism reacting to external stimuli or demands.
-In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. or a restricted oxygen supply and often occur in shock conditions.
+In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. or restricted oxygen supply and often occur in shock states.

 - Altered heart rate: An unusually fast or slow heart rate can be associated with poor circulation and thus cold skin.